NÄHER — CONCEPT 2024

 The cost of convenience

 Convenience has reshaped how we buy: faster, cheaper, and more often.
 But this comes at a cost; overconsumption hides the people and logistics behind items, and mass production is often favored over local manufacturing.
+Plus, it's difficult for consumers to find local makers, and vice versa.

 How we broke a mountain of work into manageable tasks

-Starting a business from scratch is overwhelming, especially when the scope spans research, strategy, branding, and product design.
+Starting a business from scratch is daunting, especially when the scope spans research, strategy, branding, and product design.
+But there's always a way to simplify the next tiny step.

 1. Starting from issues we care about

-näher, a German word meaning "closer," reflects the goal of reconnecting consumers and producers.
-It also felt particularly fitting to our region, Alsace, in the East of France, where we'd always imagined starting the business.
+We began with problems we personally felt: overconsumption and the lack of visibility for local producers. näher, a German word meaning "closer" felt particularly fitting to our region, Alsace, in the East of France, where we'd always imagined starting the business.

 näher Alsace